 The Journeys Program

-Each May and occasionally in January, The Journeys Program sponsors two-week and one-week immersion experiences, respectively, for Emory students, staff, and faculty.
-For each experience, the program seeks a diverse group, drawing from Emory's diverse community of students, staff, and faculty; its thirty recognized religious groups; its significant non-religious population; and its various academic disciplines and professional schools.
+In May of each year, The Journeys Program sponsors two-week experiences for Emory students, staff, and faculty.
+For each experience, the program seeks a diverse group, drawing from Emory's diverse; its thirty recognized religious groups; its significant non-religious population; and its various academic disciplines and professional schools.

-The program invites groups to encounter the world's complexities, to hear stories of pain, liberation, hope and healing and to seek wisdom outside university walls.
+The program invites participants to encounter the world's complexities, to hear stories of pain, liberation, hope and healing and to seek wisdom outside university walls.
 Participants build relationships with host communities in varying ways.
-In some settings, hosts ask us to contribute to a service project, and we do so gladly.
-In other settings, service work carries the taint of paternalism, even colonialism, and in those areas we focus exclusively on conversation and collaborative analysis with our hosts.
-Trip leaders, in conversation with their hosts, help determine the best ways to foster mutual, lasting respect and goodwill.
-For more information contact Program Coordinator Cynthia Shaw (404-727-4148) or Ivan Maddox (404-727-6225).
+In some settings, we are asked to contribute to a service project, and we do so gladly.
+In other settings, service work carries the taint of paternalism, even colonialism, we focus exclusively on conversation and collaborative analysis with our hosts.
+Trip leaders, in consultation with our hosts, help determine the best ways to foster mutual, lasting respect and goodwill.
+For more information contact Program Director, Cynthia Shaw (404-727-4148) or Office of Religious Life Administrative Assistant, Ivan Maddox (404-727-6225).

-The Journeys program has visited places both internationally and nationally.
-Since 1999, the sites visited include Appalachia, Mississippi Delta, Montana, Texas/Mexico border, New Orleans, Mexico, Bolivia, Costa Rica, Guatemala, Northern Ireland, Bosnia-Herzegovina, India, and South Africa.
-Future Journeys sites include the Middle East and a possible return to the Mississippi Delta.
+The Journeys program has traveled to internationally and domestic sites.
+Since 1999, the sites visited include Appalachia, the Mississippi Delta, Montana, Texas/Mexico border, New Orleans, Mexico, Bolivia, Costa Rica, Guatemala, Northern Ireland, The Republic of Ireland, Cuba, the Middle East, Bosnia-Herzegovina, India, South Africa and the Middle East

 Details and applicationsfor upcoming journeys will be available from the Oxford College Chaplain's Office on the 2nd floor of the Student Center, and from the Office of the Dean of the Chapel and Religious Life in 316 Cannon Chapel or 260 Dobbs University Center (DUC) on the Atlanta campus.